Report: Footballs in New England were deflated. But don’t blame the Patriots this time

 An NFL spokesman did not respond to an email from The Associated Press seeking comment.
 Patriots kickers were not available during Thursday’s open locker loom period.
 Chiefs coach Andy Reid said on Thursday that he hadn’t heard of any issues but told reporters, “I’m not worried about all that.”

-The Patriots told the website they sensed something was wrong when Kansas City’s Harrison Butker, who has put 87% of his kickoffs this season into the end zone for touchbacks, sent his game-opening kick only to the 3 yard-line.
+The website reported and Belichick confirmed that the Patriots sensed something was wrong when Kansas City’s Harrison Butker, who has put 87% of his kickoffs this season into the end zone for touchbacks, sent his game-opening kick only to the 3 yard-line.
 During the first half, both teams’ kickers missed field goals, including a 39-yard attempt that was Butker’s first miss of the season.

+“I think you could see that by the kicks,” Belichick said.
+“Butker had a perfect season going.”

-The balls were checked at halftime and fixed, the website reported.
+The balls were checked at halftime and fixed.
 Butker made two field goals in the second half and every kickoff for both teams reached the end zone.

-In the scandal that came to be known as Deflategate, the Patriots were fined $1 million and docked two draft picks and Brady was suspended four games for what the league found was a scheme to provide improperly inflated footballs for the AFC championship game against the Indianapolis Colts on Jan.
-18, 2015.
-In a 243-page report, an NFL investigator zeroed in on two equipment managers — one who referred to himself in a text message as “The Deflator” — and concluded that Brady was “at least generally aware” of the illegal deflation plans.
+In the scandal that came to be known as Deflategate, the Patriots were fined $1 million and docked two draft picks and Brady was suspended four games for what the league found was a scheme to provide improperly inflated footballs for the AFC championship game against the Indianapolis Colts in January of 2015.
+In a 243-page report, an NFL investigator zeroed in on two equipment managers – one who referred to himself in a text message as “The Deflator” – and concluded that Brady was “at least generally aware” of the illegal deflation plans.

 The Patriots defended Brady, countering that the league’s scientific evidence was flawed.
 Brady appealed to NFL Commissioner Roger Goodell and then the federal courts; after a 2nd Circuit U.S. Court of Appeals panel reinstated his suspension, Brady sat out the first four games of the 2016 season.